 Once community-based response programs are implemented, they can foster more trust between the community and law enforcement.
 If community members genuinely believe that law enforcement wants what’s best for them and the rest of the community, they are more likely to trust the police and call on them when needed.

-Build New Partnerships and Maintain Current Ones
+Build New Partnerships and collaboration and Maintain Current Ones

 Without the availability of mental health clinics and hospitals, it will be impossible to get people the help they need and deserve.
 Perhaps a community-based response will keep them out of jail for the time being.
 Still, if the resources they need to offer them aren’t available, they will inevitably end up in the same situation in the future – in crisis, with someone calling 911 because they don’t know what to do or how to help.